-That’s what the best games like Pokémon Go on mobile do – help you get out in the real world and have fun.
+What are the best games like Pokémon Go?
+These AR titles help you get out in the real world and have fun.
 Niantic was operating in this space well before it got the Pokémon license, and tonnes of great similar games have popped up too in recent years also.

 So, if, for whatever reason, you’re not into collecting hundreds of digital monsters, we’ve compiled a list of alternatives that offer much of the same experience.
 They’ll all use GPS to encourage you to go for lovely walks and likely use the power of AR to bring content to life on your phone.
 Please make sure you follow your local COVID-19 guidelines and play responsibly if you choose to head out into the world with any of the following titles!

 Now, without further delay, here are the best games like Pokémon Go on mobile.